devosoft/Empirical/doc/library/prefab/prefab.rst

 Collapse
 ~~~~~~~~
-The Collapse class creates collapsible elements in the document.
+The CollapseCouple maintains a group of targets and controllers.
-When a controller element is clicked, the target element or elements will expand or collapse.
+When a controller is clicked on a web page, all the associated targets will change state (expand/collapse).

 By default, the target element will start off closed, but this can be set to open by passing :code:`true` for the :code:`expanded` parameter.

-Since the collapse controller and collapse target element will not necessarily directly neighbor eachother, call :code:`GetLinkDiv()` to obtain the HTML for the link element and :code:`GetToggleDiv()` to obtain the HTML for the toggle element.
+Since the collapse controller and collapse target element will not necessarily directly neighbor eachother, call :code:`GetControllerDiv()` and :code:`GetTargetDiv()` to obtain a vector of all the asspociated controllers and targets, respectively.
+To obtain just one controller or target, pass its index into a get div function call.

 Example:
 ********